The Coronavirus Business Interruption Loan Scheme (CBILS) is now available through participating lenders.

 This significantly increases the number of businesses eligible for the scheme.

-Please note that as of 24 September, the Chancellor of the Exchequer has announced the Coronavirus Business Interruption Loan Scheme (CBILS) will be extended until 30 November 2020.
+Please note that as of 2 November, the Government has announced that the Coronavirus Business Interruption Loan Scheme (CBILS) will be extended until 31 January 2021.

 How it works